Spiritual-Entanglement/rumc-snsg/Revelation/05-InterpretingTheMystery-Part03.md

        - Revelation does NOT QUOTE the Old Testament.
 Only paraphrases the OT.
          - God WILL fulfill His prophecies, but it does not say exactly HOW.
   2. Neither Daniel nor Revelation refers to the rapture.
-     - The idea that the people on earth that make up "the" Church disappear when the WORD church disappers from the Revelation narrative, is forced.
+     - The idea that the people on earth that make up "the" Church disappear when the WORD church disappears from the Revelation narrative, is forced.
   3. The distinction between Israel and the Christian church is also forced.
      - New Testament writers clearly see Israel's story continuing in the Christian church.
-	 - The Gentiles in the church are "grafted" onto the tree that is Paul uses as a metphor for Istrael.
+	 - The Gentiles in the church are "grafted" onto the tree that Paul uses as a metaphor for Israel.
 	   - Rom 11:13-24
 	   - The wall dividing Jew and Gentile is broken down.
 Eph 2:11-22